GodChungus/GodChungus/README.md

 <div align="center">
   - ➗ Preparations for the IMO<br>
-  - 📖 Going through Dante's Divine Comedy <br>
+  - 📖 Learning CPU architecture(and applying them in Minecraft..) <br>
 </div>

 <!--border line-->